Optimal Generalized Decision Trees via Integer Programming: Computational Results

 \comment{ Delete/Edit?
 We call such with optimal classification trees (OCTs) in the sense of Bertsimas and Dunn, where branching is done on one feature at a time, as opposed to branching on a group of features simultaneously.

 }

-We observe that, in general, combinatorial branching yields better accuracy than simple branching.
-In particular, for depth 3 trees it achieves a 99.7\% out-of-sample accuracy for the {\em mush} dataset compared to 99.1\% for simple branching.
-A similar comparison holds (93.7\% v.s.
-84.3\%) for {\em krkp} as well.
+We see that for {\em mush} using combinatorial branching makes a significant improvement.
+In particular, for depth 3 trees it achieves a 99.4\% out-of-sample accuracy compared to 97.7\% for simple branching.
 We show the optimal depth 3 tree for {\em mush} dataset in Figure \ref{fig:mushroom}.
-However, in some cases - for instance, {\em a1a} and {\em bc} with depth 3 trees - even though combinatorial branching rules achieve good training accuracy they do not generalize as well as simple branching rules.
-For both these datasets, depth 2 trees have better accuracy and combinatorial branching again outperforms simple branching.
-In particular, he {\em a1a} dataset contains one group (occupation) with many different possible values.
+However, for {\em a1a} - even though unconstrained combinatorial branching achieves good training accuracy they do not generalize as well as simple branching rules.
+In particular, the {\em a1a} dataset contains one group (occupation) with many different possible values.
 Branching on this group results in combinatorially many possible decisions which leads to overfitting.
-For such cases, we would recommend restricting the subset of possible branching rules.
-Such restrictions can be easily added to our model in form of various constraints and should ideally depend on the context of the data.
-Note that it is not clear if such restrictions can be easily added to CART.
-Investigating such extensions is a subject of future work.
+Adding a constraint with $max.card=2$ remedies the situation, while still providing a small improvement over simple branching.